-As frequent Amazon and Target shoppers, we’d like to think of ourselves as up on the latest and greatest toys, mainly because we’re constantly on the lookout for something that will keep our kid occupied long enough to enjoy a CBD face mask.
+Wondering what the deal is with Orbeez?
+As frequent Amazon and Walmart shoppers, we’d like to think of ourselves as up on the latest and greatest toys, mainly because we’re constantly on the lookout for something that will keep our kid occupied long enough to enjoy something soothing like a CBD face mask or teaching yourself how to draw a rose.
 Although we’ll pretty much buy anything, one thing is giving the mama community pause — Orbeez.

 You’re not the only one wondering what these things are.
 In fact, according to the latest search data available to us, Orbeez has a search volume of 246,000 per month.
 PER MONTH!
 But as these things slowly take over our lives, we still need to figure out WTF Orbeez are and why my kids are so obsessed with them.
-You can see, even from the packaging, that they look like tiny little marbles but feel like eyeballs (feel free to tell that to your kids to gross them out).
+(These colorful spheres may have even usurped their favorite Disney cartoon characters and baby shark toys as their number one obsession — for now.)
+You can see, even from the packaging, that they look like tiny little marbles, but they feel like eyeballs (feel free to tell that to your kids to gross them out).
+So without further ado …

 In the name of research, I did a Google search for “things to do with Orbeez,” and well, let’s just say, that’s an hour I won’t get back.
 You can make slime and add them to soap.
 You can put them in shaving cream or on top of light tables for sensory exploration.
 You can fill water tables and bathtubs with Orbeez (okay, is it just me or does an Orbeez-filled bathtub sound a little kinky to you?
 No?
 Just me?
 Okay then…).